luizparente/logistic-regression/src/optimized_sampling/README.md

 # `BasicLeverageScoresSampler`: Leverage-Score-Based Sampling Algorithm Implementation

-This sampling algorithm is used to approximate the logistic regression model by selecting a representative subset of the data, based on the leverage scores of the rows in the dataset.
+This sampling algorithm is used to approximate the logistic regression model by selecting a representative subset of the data based on the leverage scores of the rows in the dataset.

 ## Implementation Overview